 You have the right to pursue a claim to recover compensatory damages if you were injured.
 Compensation includes lost earnings, medical expenses and rehabilitation costs, and special damages such as pain and suffering, loss of enjoyment of life, mental anguish, emotional distress, and so forth.

-The experienced personal injury lawyers of Kershaw, Cook & Talley serve thousands of individuals with serious injuries.
+The experienced Sacramento bicycle accident lawyers of Kershaw, Cook & Talley serve thousands of individuals with serious injuries.
 Healing is your main priority- handling your case is ours.

 If you were injured in a bicycle accident, caused by someone else’s negligence, call Kershaw, Cook & Talley for a free case consultation at (916) 520-6639.

 Bill Kershaw is an avid cyclist and cycling enthusiast and is a proud proponent of various organizations in California that support bicycle advocacy and the rights of all cyclists in California.